Ben McEvoy

-Ben “Big Boy” McEvoy (born 11 July 1989) is a former professional Australian rules footballer who played for the St Kilda Football Club and Hawthorn Football Club in the Australian Football League (AFL).
+Ben McEvoy (born 11 July 1989) is a former professional Australian rules footballer who played for the St Kilda Football Club and Hawthorn Football Club in the Australian Football League (AFL).

 Early career

 McEvoy is an Australian Institute of Sport and AFL Academy graduate.
 He was an All-Australian selection in the NAB AFL Under 18 championships, averaging seven marks per game as a ruck/forward.
 He played junior football with Dederang-Mt Beauty and U18 football with the Murray Bushrangers in the TAC Cup.
 In 2007 he captained the Murray Bushrangers and won the best and fairest award.